MCFpy/mcf/docs/source/getting_started.rst

 3. **Common Support**: The `common_support` folder contains graphs of common support plots.

-4. **Text Outputs**: Two text files are generated for detailed and summarized outputs:
+4. **Text Outputs**: Two .txt files are generated for detailed and summarized outputs:

 - `txtFileWithOutput`: Contains detailed output logs.
 - `txtFileWithOutput_Summary`: Provides a concise summary of the results.